scottmcpherson/meteor-create-script/README.md

 1. Download the mc.py and client directory.
 Keep them in the same directory

-2. Create a sym link:
+2. Create a symbolic link:

 ```
 $> sudo ln -s /path/to/your/meteor-create-script/mc.py /usr/local/bin/mc